 Many people are offended by a God who holds them accountable in any way.

 Yet, why call Him God otherwise?
-What do we really expect of a God who is Creator and Master, who sees all and knows all, a God who is holy, pure and just?
+What do we really expect of a God who is Creator and Master, who sees all and knows all, a God who is holy, set apart, pure and just?

 Many people are put off by a Savior who judges them.